Who are you and what do you do?

 If you could tell website owners one thing, what would it be?

 The one thing I would say is, “know your conversion values.”
 Knowing these and tracking them properly helps you understand how valuable your website is and the time that you spend on it.

 The one thing I would say is, “know your conversion values.”

 Often times when people get into this way of thinking, it sends them down a path of gathering or estimating all kinds of other helpful data.
 All this helps you allocate your budget and time more effectively.

-Where can folks find you if they’re interested in learning more about your services?
+How can folks get in touch if they're interested in learning more?

-KCVisibility.com, or just email me (firstname.lastname@example.org).
-For anybody that wants it, I have a free 20 minute consultation that can be booked on the site.
+They can email me (firstname.lastname@example.org).
+We offer a free 20 minutes consultation for anyone interested!
 I’m happy to discuss your business, your website, and give you a little bit of a strategy moving forward.